micag2025/Supply_Chain_project/README.md

 ## System Overview

-The system models a simplified coffe supply chain involving:
+The application models a simplified coffee supply chain in which product batches are tracked through three authorized participants:

-- **Farmers**  - Create and originate product batches
+- **Farmer** – Creates and originates product batches.
-- **Distributors** - Ship batches to retailers
+- **Distributor** – Ships batches through the supply chain.
-- **Retailers**  - Deliver batches to end customers
+- **Retailer** – Confirms product delivery.

-Each participant performs role-specific actions that are permanently recorded on the (Ethereum) blockchain, ensuring transparency and immutability.
+Each operation is recorded on the Ethereum blockchain, providing transparent, immutable, and verifiable product traceability through the complete supply chain lifecycle.

 ---